anish-ONDC/bpp-sandbox/np-modularity/README.md

 A small, standalone check on a different question than `version-bridge` answers.
 That project asked: can two different NPs, on two different protocol versions, still talk to each other.
 This one asks: inside a single NP, if the Mapper changes or the Protocol shape changes, does the NP's own business code have to change too — or does the Mapper actually absorb it.

-Kept as its own project on purpose.
-Proving something is separable by building it bolted onto the thing it's supposed to be separate from would defeat the point.

 ## Status

 | Phase | What | Status |